44% of onshore wind market participants surveyed in France, Germany and Spain have insured against market participants at least once;

 60% of all legal challenges to wind farm permits are filed by environmental and ecological pressure groups.

 High expectations rest on Europe’s wind energy sector as a key route meeting its carbon emission targets, but the lengthy and complex approval process for projects increases the risk of challenges.

 Appeals and lawsuits against wind farm permits cause uncertainty, prolong installations and threaten to derail Europe’s wind energy targets.

-CLS Risk Solutions, an insurance provider; Fieldfisher, a European law firm; and WindEurope have today released the results of a survey of wind farm developers and investors operating in France, Germany and Spain that investigates the impact of permit risks on wind farm projects.
+CLS Risk Solutions (now MX Underwriting), an insurance provider; Fieldfisher, a European law firm; and WindEurope have today released the results of a survey of wind farm developers and investors operating in France, Germany and Spain that investigates the impact of permit risks on wind farm projects.

 The survey report sets out the EU and respective national policy, market and legal contexts for onshore wind projects in France, Germany and Spain and delves into the most common causes of delay and how market participants mitigate and respond to these risks.

-“Our study found that most wind farm developers and investors would insure against the risk of permit challenges, as they expect the rate of challenges to increase further”, said Jean-Claude Domaingue, Underwriting Director at CLS Risk Solutions Limited.
+“Our study found that most wind farm developers and investors would insure against the risk of permit challenges, as they expect the rate of challenges to increase further”, said Jean-Claude Domaingue, Underwriting Director at CLS Risk Solutions Limited (now MX Underwriting).

 “However, depending on the market, often developers are not aware that insurance removes some of the risks and uncertainties that permit challenges present and that the security of an insurance policy will improve the bankability of a project and strengthen its quality as a precondition to its insurability.”